Bob McDermott: 2018 gubernatorial run

 McDermott announced his intent to run for Governor of Hawaii in the 2018 election on May 12, 2017.
 He withdrew his candidacy in August 2017.

 Controversies

 On March 14, 2016, during a debate over the state budget, McDermott yelled profanities at fellow Republicans for not volunteering time to him as he was at the limit of his allotted time.
 McDermott told his colleagues to "start acting like (expletive) Republicans" and "do your (expletive) job."

 McDermott made headlines again in March 2017 after voting Beth Fukumoto out of her position as House Minority Leader, saying that her criticisms of Donald Trump and attendance at the Women's March were only to gain publicity for herself.
-Fukumoto then left the Republican party, citing racism and sexism within the party as her reasons for leaving.